hydrusvideodeduplicator/hydrus-video-deduplicator/README.md

 For Linux and macos, see the [Python Install](#python-install).

 > **Note**: Many instructions in this repo are written for the Python install instead of the Windows exe.
-If you're using the Windows exe, simply replace `python3 -m hydrusvideodeduplicator` with `hydrusvideodeduplicator.exe` and they will work the same.
+If you're using the Windows exe, simply replace `python -m hydrusvideodeduplicator` with `hydrusvideodeduplicator.exe` and the instructions will work the same.

 ## [Usage](./docs/usage.md)